Autism Support Overview

 - Educational Support Assistance (ESA): ESAs can provide note taking in lectures and seminars, and one to one Library Support / Study support, including help with planning and prioritisation, timetabling and structuring their work

-Social Support Groups for students on the autistic spectrum
+Social Support Groups for autistic and neurodiverse students

 - Autism&Uni is a European-funded research project that works with young people on the autism spectrum to help them navigate the transition from school into Higher Education (HE).
 They have published a set of Best Practice Guides on supporting students on the autism spectrum in Higher Education.